Crio-Bytes/IBD-2022-Master-Repository/UNDERSTANDING FEATURE TOGGLE/README.md

 We can access feature flag value from the database, if we need feature flag flag value in frontend we can create a REST API to access the value.

-4. Using Ghraphical User Interface: You can create a simple UI interface by youself or use any feature toggle management tool available.
+4. Using Graphical User Interface: You can create a simple UI interface by yourself or use any feature toggle management tool available.

 ![launch-darkly](/UNDERSTANDING%20FEATURE%20TOGGLE/Images/LaunchDarkly.png)
 [img: LaunchDarkly toggle’s interface]